iamTaDu/portfolio/README.md

 ---

-*Website portfolio này được xây dựng với ❤️ bằng Next.js, TypeScript và Tailwind CSS.*
+*This portfolio website was built with ❤️ using Next.js, TypeScript, ThreeJS, and Tailwind CSS.*

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.